-Utah is a state of the US in the West.
-It is one of the Four Corners state.
-It is among the least densely populated states in the country, even though it is 13th largest state.
-Majority of its nearly 3 million population resides in the capital: Salt Lake City.
+Utah is a state in the western US and is one of the Four Corners states.
+It is among the least densely populated states in the country, even though it is the 13th largest state.
+The majority of its nearly 3 million population resides in the capital: Salt Lake City.
 Tourists who travel to Utah do so to see the best of the Midwestern countryside with its canyons, rivers, lakes, and other abundant features of the great outdoor.

 Indeed, tourism has helped support the economy of Utah for several years.
-It is a popular destination for tourists who travel to Utah seeking outdoor recreation.
+It is a popular destination for tourists who seek outdoor recreation among the many top places to visit in Utah.
 But there is more to Utah than meets the eye.
-However, in 2012 survey it was named the “best state to live in” due to its stable economy, lifestyle and health-related factors.
+However, in a 2012 survey it was named the “best state to live in” due to its stable economy, lifestyle, and health-related factors.

 As mentioned above, Utah is famous for tourists due to its outdoor recreational opportunities.
 The natural diversity of Utah is undeniable.
-The geographical feature is rugged and diverse.
+The geographical feature is rugged and diverse, and it has some amazing national parks and spaces, including Canyonlands National Park, Zion National Park, Arches National Park, and Monument Valley.
 Some parts are made up of sand dunes, while others are dominated by mountain valleys.
 For the rest, the landscape is all about pine forests.
 There are also world-class ski resorts in Utah, which help to bring in more tourists to travel to Utah.
 Another interesting topographical feature that Utah is known for is sandstone.